ymm15/scroll-contract-deploy-demo/README.md

 ## Deploy with Hardhat

-1. If you haven't already, install [nodejs](https://nodejs.org/en/download/) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install).
+1. If you haven't already, install [nodejs]([https://nodejs.org/en/download/](https://nodejs.org/en/download/current)) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install). //it will install the latest node js
 2. Run `yarn install` to install dependencies.
 3. Create a `.env` file following the example `.env.example` in the root directory.
 Change `PRIVATE_KEY` to your own account private key in the `.env`.
 4. Run `yarn compile` to compile the contract.